Kermit the Frog

-Kermit the Frog is a Muppet character created and originally performed by Jim Henson.
-Introduced in 1955, Kermit serves as the everyman protagonist of numerous Muppet productions, most notably Sesame Street and The Muppet Show, as well as in other television series, feature films, specials, and public service announcements through the years.
-He served as a mascot of The Jim Henson Company and appeared in various Henson projects.
+Kermit the Frog is a Muppet character created in 1955 and originally performed by Jim Henson.
+An anthropomorphic green frog, Kermit is the pragmatic everyman protagonist of numerous Muppet productions, most notably as the showrunner and host of the sketch comedy television series The Muppet Show and a featured role on Sesame Street.
+He has appeared in other television series, feature films, specials, and public service announcements through the years.
+He also served as a mascot of The Jim Henson Company and appeared in various Henson projects until 2004, when the character was acquired by The Walt Disney Company.

 Kermit performed the hit singles "Bein' Green" in 1970 for Sesame Street and "Rainbow Connection" in 1979 for The Muppet Movie, the first feature-length film featuring the Muppets.
 Kermit's original performance of "Rainbow Connection" reached No. 25 on the Billboard Hot 100 and was added to the Library of Congress's National Recording Registry in 2021.
-Henson performed Kermit until his death in 1990, and then Steve Whitmire performed Kermit from that time until his dismissal in 2016.
-Kermit has been performed by Matt Vogel from 2017.
+Henson performed Kermit until his death in 1990, after which Steve Whitmire performed Kermit from that time until his dismissal in 2016; Kermit has been performed by Matt Vogel since 2017.
 He was also voiced by Frank Welker in Muppet Babies and occasionally in other animation projects, and is voiced by Matt Danner in the 2018 reboot of Muppet Babies.

-Kermit's look and voice have been recognizable in popular culture worldwide for many decades, and in 2006, the character was credited as the author of Before You Leap: A Frog's Eye View of Life's Greatest Lessons, an "autobiography" told from the perspective of the character himself.
+Kermit has remained as a recognizable character in popular culture worldwide for over half a century, starring in several television series and films, and receiving dozens of honors and awards by various organizations.
+In 2006, the character was credited as the author of Before You Leap: A Frog's Eye View of Life's Greatest Lessons, an "autobiography" told from the perspective of the character himself.

 History and development

-Kermit the Frog first appeared on May 9, 1955, in the premiere of WRC-TV's Sam and Friends.
+Kermit the Frog first appeared on local programs and commercials broadcast on WRC-TV, most notably Sam and Friends.
 This prototype Kermit was created from a discarded turquoise spring coat belonging to Jim Henson's mother and two ping pong ball halves for eyes.

 Initially, Kermit was a vague lizard-like creature.
 He subsequently made a number of television appearances before his status as a frog was established in the television special Hey, Cinderella! in 1969.
 His triangular-pointed collar was added at the time to make him seem more frog-like and to conceal the seam between his head and body.
 According to Michael K. Frith, the relatively simple construction of the Kermit puppet allows the performer's arm and hand to produce a wide range of expression and gestures.